 This proposal would be bad for Saint Andrews as there is overwhelming opposition from the residents of this area.
 This concern and opposition goes further than Chamcook, but the entire community.
 If there was a business proposal on Water Street like this, it would be dead in the water.
 It would be bad for Saint Andrews to approve this facility and disregard its citizens.
 This is going to be a major headache for the community including 12 conditions or restrictions related to this proposal.
 PAC can have additional terms and conditions that can be applied.
-Failure to comply with any conditions is going to cause complaints.
-The Town will have to review and provide corrective measures to the operator and monitor compliance.
+Failure to comply with any and provide corrective measures to the operator and monitor compliance.
 This could potentially lead to level actions.
 This will be a long-term policing process.
 Over time this facility will deteriorate and how will it be managed if there is a change in ownership?
 I worked at the Biological Station and our wet labs were removed due to cost and deterioration.
 This should not be considered until the Zoning process has been reviewed by the Town.
 An alternative plan is to continue with residential development, increase the tax base in residential properties, would not cause headaches for the town, and would like to see this development in the Industrial Park where it would not interfere with other residential properties.